Rallying: Volkswagen retain manufacturers' world title

-LONDON Volkswagen won the rally manufacturers' world championship for the fourth year in a row and with a round to spare on Sunday with victory for France's Sebastien Ogier in Britain.
+LONDON (Reuters) - Volkswagen won the rally manufacturers' world championship for the fourth year in a row and with a round to spare on Sunday with victory for France's Sebastien Ogier in Britain.

 Ogier, who led from start to finish, had already secured his fourth successive driver's world championship at the previous round in Spain.